thephez/docs-core/docs/api/remote-procedure-calls-dash.md

 ### GObject Prepare

 The `gobject prepare` RPC prepares a governance object by signing and creating a collateral transaction.

-> 👍
->
-> Note: Dash Core v18.0.0 added support for directing proposal payouts to P2SH addresses such as multisig.
+Dash Core v18.0.0 added support for directing proposal payouts to P2SH addresses such as multisig.

 *Parameter #1---parent hash*